Kyle-F-Brooks/i_simpa_scripts/README.md

 ## libsimpa
 **NOT REQUIRED FOR PYTHON 2 INSTALLATIONS**
 The libsimpa file has to be modified for Python 3 in order for the recp_res_tool to work.
 Paste the file into C:\Program Files\I-SIMPA\libsimpa.
+Handles the communication between python and c++.

 ## all_reciever_tool
 This tool is used to enable and disable the name tags on each punctual reciever to make viewing of the model easier.